 Play Snooker like a pro on your Windows desktop.

-Quick Snooker offers fast, realistic and satisfying game play.
+Quick Snooker offers flowing, realistic and satisfying game play.

 Play against your own computer or with hundreds of real opponents on-line.